Friday, November 13, 2009

 Me: Oooh.
 Let’s get these!
 They’re so pretty!

-Erik: Really?!
-But they're useless; they're just gonna take up space and we could grow something really cool instead.
+Erik: Really?
+But they’re kind of useless.
+They’ll take up space—we could grow something useful instead.

-And since he takes charge of watering the garden, it's always green... and pink and red and orange too.
-No grass but that's okay.
+Since he takes charge of watering, everything stays green… and pink, and red, and orange too.
+No grass, but that’s okay.

-I've got a man who will build me a garden with daisies even if he thinks they take up space.
+I’ve got a man who builds me a garden with daisies even when he thinks they take up space.

-A man, who, even if I were pick a daisy in that garden, strip it down to it's last petal and find myself whispering "he loves me not," would no doubt still love me.
-And even if 100 daisies came to the same conclusion, he would still stand, unwavering.
+A man who, if I were to pick a daisy in that garden and strip it down to its last petal whispering “he loves me not,” would still love me without hesitation.
+And if a hundred daisies came to the same conclusion, he would still stand, unwavering.

-There is something to be said for someone who is not shy with their feelings and who doesn't go a day without letting me know I am loved and cared about.
+There is something to be said for someone who is not shy with their feelings, who doesn’t go a day without letting me know I am loved.

-And maybe that's the greenest of greens.
-The bluest of blues.
-Maybe that's the color I always wished there was a word for.
-The color I used to call "Alaska" as a little girl, not realizing that Alaska was a state, but instead thinking it was that word for all the colors in the world swirled around together like an oil spot on the street, but prettier and not as dirty.
+And maybe that is the greenest green.
+The bluest blue.
+Maybe it’s the color I always wished there was a word for—the one I used to call “Alaska” as a child.
+Not knowing it was a place, not a color, but imagining it anyway: everything in the world swirled together like an oil slick on pavement, but somehow beautiful.

-As time goes on, maybe I am becoming just a little bit more like Kira...
+As time goes on, maybe I am becoming just a little more like Kira.